-23 Are 'indirect claims' permissible in collective and single party proceedings?
+23 Are 'indirect purchaser claims' permissible in collective and single party proceedings?

-Based on general civil liability principles, indirect claims would seem to be admissible in non-class proceedings (obiter in Appello Torino, 6 July 2000).
+Based on general civil liability principles, indirect claims would seem to be admissible in non-class proceedings (Appello Roma, 31 March 2008 and obiter in Appello Torino, 6 July 2000).
 Arguably, the same rule will also apply in class actions brought by consumers.